Olliebrown/sys-cricket/README.md

 - `make` - Builds the project
 - `make clean` - Cleans previous intermediate files
 - `make deploy-ftp` - Builds the project and sends it to the switch via ftp
+- `make getlog-ftp` - Download the log file from the switch via ftp (helpful if nxlink logs are not working)

 In order for ftp deployment to work, you need an ftp server installed and running on your switch (like [sys-ftps-light](https://github.com/cathery/sys-ftpd)).
 You can define your ftp credentials a .env file (see example.env for details).